kg4zow/mdbook-template/README.md

 $ make serve
 ```

-I normally use either [BBEdit](https://www.barebones.com/products/bbedit/index.html) or [Sublime Text](https://www.sublimetext.com/) to work on Markdown files, with a slight preference for BBEdit because, while I can use "`subl .`" to open the directory, you don't actually *see* the list of files unless you know to hit &#x2318;K then &#x2318;B to make the list appear.
+I normally use either [BBEdit](https://www.barebones.com/products/bbedit/index.html) or [Sublime Text](https://www.sublimetext.com/) to work on Markdown files, with a slight preference for BBEdit because, while I can use "`subl .`" to open the directory, you don't actually *see* the list of files unless you know to hit &#x2318;K followed by &#x2318;B to make the list appear.
+If you don't, it just looks like an empty window, waiting for you to create a new file.

 The "`make serve`" command runs "`mdbook serve --open --hostname 127.0.0.1`".
+This does a few things:

+* Generates the HTML files for your book.
+* Starts up a web server, listening on `127.0.0.1:3000`.
-This generates the HTML files for your book, then opens a browser window pointing to the results.
-When you save changes to a markdown file, the `SUMMARY.md` file, or the `book.toml` file, it will automatically generate new HTML files, and the browser window  that it opened will refresh itself automatically.
+* Opens a browser window pointing to `127.0.0.0:3000`.
+* Watches the files in the book's directory.
+If it detects any changes to a file containing (or controlling) the book's content, it re-generates the HTML and signals the browser window to refresh itself.

+This lets you see a "live preview" of what the finished product is going to look like, while you're working on the content.

 When you're finished working on the book for now, hit CONTROL-C to exit from "`mdbook serve`", and then commit your changes.